amatsuda/rfd/README.md

 * `m`: Move selected items (mv).
 * `d`: Move selected items into the Trash.
 * `D`: Delete selected items.
 * `r`: Rename selected items.
 This command takes a sed-like argument separated by a `/`.
-For example, changing all .html files' extention to .html.erb could be done by `\.html$/.html.erb`.
+For example, changing all .html files' extension to .html.erb could be done by `\.html$/.html.erb`.

 ### Yank and Paste